-Hubstaff’s free plan offers limited monitoring features, such as screenshots, and basic time tracking features for 1 user, but teams will have to upgrade to a paying plan to get the same features, and some additional features as well, such as application tracking and Auto Payroll.
+But teams will have to upgrade to a paying plan to get the same features, and some additional features as well, such as Scheduling & attendance and Mobile GPS tracking.

 RescueTime is an automatic time tracking app suitable to track how productive you really are.

 With RescueTime you can try out automatic time tracking to measure how much time you spend on websites and apps.

 You can then generate basic Visual and Weekly Reports.

 - Goal-based alerts